bsreeram08/Cogni-Docs/README.md

 MIT License - see LICENSE file for details.

-A Model Context Protocol (MCP) server that provides AI assistants with the ability to search and query documentation using Google Cloud's Firestore Vector Search and Vertex AI embeddings.
+A Model Context Protocol (MCP) server that provides AI assistants with the ability to search and query documentation using local-first, provider-agnostic backend.

 ## Architecture